davexxx1214/vibecoding/demo/vibecoding_hackathon_slides.md

 - **Visual:** A simple architecture diagram (VS Code UI -> Commands -> Services -> SQLite) and a callout box for the WebAssembly SQLite innovation.

 ## Slide 9: The State Street Connection - Value Proposition
-- **Title:** VibeCoding: Value for Financial Services & State Street
+- **Title:** VibeKnowledge: Value for Financial Services & State Street
 - **Value 1: Regulatory Compliance & Audit:** Observations can be used to tag code with compliance notes, audit trails, and security warnings, making code review and auditing faster.
 - **Value 2: Legacy System Modernization:** Quickly map dependencies and identify technical debt (circular dependencies, performance warnings) in large, complex legacy systems.
 - **Value 3: Knowledge Retention:** Critical in high-turnover environments.
 The persistent knowledge graph ensures institutional knowledge is never lost.
-- **Visual:** State Street logo or a relevant financial services graphic alongside the VibeCoding logo.
+- **Visual:** State Street logo or a relevant financial services graphic alongside the VibeKnowledge logo.

 ## Slide 10: Call to Action - Future & Demo
 - **Title:** The Future of Code: Intelligent, Persistent, and AI-Ready
-- **Summary:** VibeCoding is a complete, production-ready tool that bridges the gap between code, human knowledge, and AI.
+- **Summary:** VibeKnowledge is a complete, production-ready tool that bridges the gap between code, human knowledge, and AI.
 - **Next Steps:**
     - **Future Plans:** Automated entity creation (AST parsing), advanced graph querying.
     - **Call to Action:** See the live demo!
 (Mention the NestJS RealWorld Example App demo).